C-Chads/tinygl/README.md

 * Implemented compiletime toggles for GL_SELECT and GL_FEEDBACK which significantly boosts performance.
 Also, implemented GL_FEEDBACK.

+* Accept PR from RobLoach to add Cmake support

 Note that this Softrast **is not GL 1.1 compliant** and does not constitute a complete GL implementation.

 You *will* have to tweak your code to work with this library.
 That said, once you have, it will run anywhere that you can get